d-smith/rapids-rivers-ponds/readme.md

 make
 ```

-After the stack is created, add the role created by the stack (e.g. control-plane-ControlProcExecutionRole-12HRI62O6O2AL) as a key user in the key policy associated with the key alias.
+After the stack is created, add the control-plane-ControlProcExecutionRole role created by the stack (e.g. control-plane-ControlProcExecutionRole-12HRI62O6O2AL) as a key user in the key policy associated with the key alias.

 To deploy the data plane: